refinedev/refine/documentation/docs/useRadioGroup.md

 </div>
 <br/>

-As you can see, `useRadioGroup` fetches data from API with given `resource` endpoint name and then returns properly formatted `options` value for `<Radio.Group>` component.

 All we have to do is pass the `radioGroupProps` it returns to the `<Radio.Group>` component.

 `useRadioGroup` uses the `useList` hook for fetching data.
 Refer to [useList](#) hook for details.